beppe2hd/HMPD/README.md

 ## Statistics
 The script `statistic.py` returns the statistics in terms of images dimension for a given subset provided with the groundtruth.

+## Cite
+If you use this repository or find it helpful in your research, please consider citing the following paper:

+@inproceedings{cacace2023hmpd,
+  title={Hmpd: A novel dataset for microplastics classification with digital holography}, author={Cacace, Teresa and Del-Coco, Marco and Carcagn{\`\i}, Pierluigi and Cocca, Mariacristina and Paturzo, Melania and Distante, Cosimo}, booktitle={International Conference on Image Analysis and Processing}, pages={123--133}, year={2023}, organization={Springer}
+}